CrayLabs/SmartSim/doc/launch_settings.rst

 =====================
 There are two methods to configure ``env_vars``:

-1. Use ``LaunchSettings.env_vars`` to overwrite the existing executable arguments.
+1. Use ``LaunchSettings.env_vars`` to overwrite the environment variables.
-2. Use ``LaunchSettings.update_env`` to add to the existing environment variables.
+2. Use ``LaunchSettings.update_env`` to add environment variables.

 **Option 1: Use LaunchSettings.env_vars**

 To overwrite the ``env_vars`` after initializing the ``LaunchSettings`` object, set a dictionary where each key and value are strings to ``LaunchSettings.env_vars``.
-This method overwrites the existing dictionary of environment settings.
+This method overwrites the existing environment settings.
 For example:

 .. code-block:: python